Penguins Recall Forward Harry Zolnierczyk

 The Pittsburgh Penguins have recalled forward Harry Zolnierczyk from Wilkes-Barre/Scranton of the American Hockey League (AHL), it was announced today by executive vice president and general manager Ray Shero.

-The Penguins have placed forward Andrew Ebbett on injured reserve.
+The Penguins have also placed forward James Neal on injured reserve.

 Zolnierczyk, 26, has played in three games with WBS, helping the team post a 3-0 record by scoring a club-high (tied) three goals.
 He tallied twice in WBS’ 5-2 season-opening defeat of the Bridgeport Sound Tigers on Oct.
 5.